marshalshi/rus2/README.rst

 Current develop status
 ^^^^^^^^^^^^^^^^^^^^^^

-Rust integrates ROS2 C API such that we are able to use them to create a `node`.
+Rust integrates ROS2 C API such that we are able to use them to create a :code:`node`.

-Using `eloquent <https://index.ros.org/doc/ros2/Installation/Eloquent/>`_ currently, and hardcoded `eloquent` in `build.rs`.
+Using `eloquent <https://index.ros.org/doc/ros2/Installation/Eloquent/>`_ currently, and hardcoded :code:`eloquent` in :code:`build.rs`.